 visitors experience life behind barbed wire in recreated

-barracks, which displays photographs and artifacts from he
+barracks, which displays photographs and artifacts from the

 Japanese American Archival Collection at California State

-the hardships of the internment and worked to establish their
+hardships of the internment and worked to establish their lives,

-lives, their communities and redress for their losses after the
+their communities and redress for their losses after the war.

 Each winter, the Museum offers an education program about the